Annual Heritage Lecture

 In 2022, GANS inaugurated an Annual Heritage Lecture in order "to broaden public discourse about local history and genealogy."
-The aim was to address large frameworks in the philosophy or practice of genealogy and local history.
-The lecture is directed at an educated general public as we are wanting to influence the public discourse of, what has been called, the "chattering classes".
-We think an exposure to genealogy and history will help put some of the shoes back on the ground.
+The aim was to address larger issues in the philosophy or practice of genealogy and local history.
+The lecture is directed at an educated general public.
+We think a larger exposure to genealogy and history, and its diffusion, will help put some feet back on the ground.

 In that first year, it was our good fortune to have David Mawhinney speak.
 David is the University Archivist at Mount Allison University, and he spoke about Winthrop Pickard Bell's work.
 Bell made the strongest contributions to genealogy of any Nova Scotian in his generation.